 Are you buying or selling a property?
-If so, we are here to help you.
+If so, Harold G Walker are here to help you.

-The buying and selling of your home, often referred to as conveyancing, can be a challenging time.
-Whether you are a first time buyer, buying and selling your family home or an investor, our team of Conveyancing Solicitors are here to help you through the process.
-We have vast experience of Sales and Purchases of both Freehold and Leasehold properties, and our aim is to help you in an efficient and friendly manner.
+The buying and selling of your home often referred to as conveyancing, can be a challenging time.
+Whether you are a first-time buyer, buying and selling your family home or an investor, the specialist team of Conveyancing Solicitors are here to help you through the process.
+With vast experience of Sales and Purchases of both Freehold and Leasehold properties, their aim is to help you in an efficient and friendly manner.

-We want to make your house move as easy and stress-free as possible and will do so by communicating with you, the agent and, if necessary, your financial adviser as regularly as needed throughout the transaction.
+Harold G Walker want to make your house move as easy and stress-free as possible.
+This will be achieved by communicating with you, the agent and, if necessary, your financial adviser as regularly as needed throughout the transaction.

-- We do not pay referral fees- reducing the cost to you
+- HGW do not pay referral fees- reducing the cost to you

-- We provide a first class, one stop conveyancing service
+- HGW provide a first class, one stop conveyancing service

-- Our Solicitors are fully qualified and together have over 100 years experience
+- HGW’s Solicitors and Lawyers are fully qualified and together have over 100 years experience

-- We are on all major Lender’s Panels so can act for you if you are taking out a mortgage
+- HGW are on all major Lender’s Panels so can act for you when taking out a mortgage

-- We are also member of the Government’s Help to Buy scheme
+- HGW are also member of the Government’s Help to Buy scheme

 We are also able to help you with:

-If your current mortgage product is coming to an end, it might be time to remortgage your property.
+Should your current mortgage product be coming to an end, it might be time to remortgage your property.
 This could be on your own home or an investment property, to ensure that you are getting the best rate possible for the term of the mortgage.
-We can deal with the legal side of remortgaging for you.
+Harold G Walker can deal with the legal side of remortgaging for you.
 All you need to do is give our details to your new mortgage provider or financial adviser.
 Once you instruct us, we can process the transaction quickly as soon as the new mortgage offer is received.